 Jamie has a thriving commercial practice and appears regularly in the High Court, as sole counsel and as part of a team.
 As sole counsel, his clients have included Uber, BT, a Brazilian Premiership footballer, and a well-known US Law Firm.
 He also brings experience of international commercial arbitration, and disputes in the ﬁnancial services, mining, oil, entertainment and media, retail, and hospitality sectors.
 Jamie takes a keen interest in cases involving the tech industry.

 His current and recent work includes:

-- Confidential (led by Charles Samek QC) – commercial arbitration arising out of a property dispute in Moscow.
+- Confidential (led by Charles Samek KC) – commercial arbitration arising out of a property dispute in Moscow.

 - Khan v Balyasny Asset Management LLP (as sole counsel) – QBD dispute arising out of a settlement agreement between a hedge fund and former senior executive.